MeeFoundation/docs/Concepts.md

 - **Chat**.
 Person to person chat messaging.
 - During installation the user is asked create a Secret Recovery Phrase (SRP) that is never shared.
 This SRP is used as a source of entropy for the generation of cryptographic keys and thus acts as a root for a person's identity.
 Their data is encrypted using keys generated from the SRP.
 For disaster recovery purposes the user is encouraged to divide the SRP into encrypted fragments according to Shamir's [How to share a secret](https://dl.acm.org/doi/10.1145/359168.359176).
 The agent presents the user with a choice of options for where to store these fragments including with friends (for "social recovery"), in files and optionally in a Shared Secret Service hosted by a service provider the user trusts.
 - **Backup/restore** personal data stored on the user's device(s).
-- Built-in support for one-tap sign-in to Mee-compatible website using the OpenID SIOP specification.
+- Built-in support for one-tap **"Connect with Mee"** sign-in to Mee-compatible website using the OpenID SIOP specification.

 See also [Roadmap.md](Roadmap.md).